MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 <img src="images/sent_gender.png" alt="drawing" width="400"/>
 </p>

 The figure above is a bar plot, that shows us an interesting result.
 We are presenting the mean score of sentiment in Peace and Literature categories, by gender.
-Even though some research [link](https://www.researchgate.net/publication/321405914_Gender_Bias_in_Sentiment_Analysis) shows that there is a bias in sentiment scores, and females tend to have higher sentiment scores, our plot show that this is not the case in our experiment.
+Even though some research [link](https://www.researchgate.net/publication/321405914_Gender_Bias_in_Sentiment_Analysis) shows that there is a bias in sentiment scores, and females tend to have higher sentiment scores, our plot show that this is not the case for Nobel lectures.